Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

 Tulum is very unique and appealing for a variety of reasons.
 The Tulum Pueblo is known for its charming yet authentic vibes.

 The Caribbean coastline of Tulum is famous for its white-sand beaches.
-The Mayan archeological site of Tulum sits atop a cliff and offers views of the ocean to make the well-preserved ruins even more awe-inspiring.
+The Mayan archaeological site of Tulum sits atop a cliff, offering stunning views of the ocean that make the well-preserved ruins even more awe-inspiring.

 Then there are the mystical cenotes hidden in the lush nature of the region.
 All of these features and many other things about Tulum are the reason thousands of tourists flock to this fishing town every year.

-The laid-back atmosphere and plenty of things to see and do make Tulum one of Mexico’s dream destinations.
+The laid-back atmosphere and numerous attractions make Tulum one of Mexico’s top destinations.

 There are many other things here as well, which means covering everything about this gorgeous town will take a separate post, so we’ll just go with its highlights in this post.